Disclaimer: I am about to write on a topic that stirs the passion in most of you.

 “What do you do,” Herr K was asked, “if you love someone?”

-“I make a copy of him in my mind,” answered Herr K, “and take great care to ensure that it fits.”
+“I make an image of him in my mind,” answered Herr K, “and take great care to ensure that it is correct.”

 “The image matches the person?”